Kenya-Rae/sequence-square-game/README.md

 ## Design Choices
+- 6 Buttons game
+- Colours to make page
 ### Languages Used

 - HTML
 - CSS
 - JavaScript (Jquery)
 ### Fonts
+- Google Fonts: Teko and Poppins

 ### Icons
+- Font Awesome for footer items
+- Favicon for my web icon, where created an the icon of four squares.

 ### Colours
+- Bright colours to make it fun.

 ### Images
+- Favicon Icon image can be found []()

 ### Video Files